Frozen Meals: Some are Actually Good!

 + posts

-Manos Angelakis is one of the founders, the former Managing Editor for 25 years, the current Managing Editor Emeritus, and Senior Food & Wine Writer of LuxuryWeb Magazine.
-He is an accomplished travel writer, photographer, and food and wine critic based in Hackensack, New Jersey.
-As a travel writer, he has written extensively about numerous cities and countries.
-Manos has also been certified as a Tuscan Wine Master and has traveled to wine-producing areas in order to evaluate firsthand the product of top-rated vineyards.
-In the past year, he has visited and written multiple articles about Morocco, Turkey, Quebec City, Switzerland, Antarctica, and most recently the South of France.
-Articles in other publications include Vision Times and Epoch Times.
+Manos Angelakis was one of the founders, the former Managing Editor for 25 years, the former Managing Editor Emeritus, and former Senior Food & Wine Writer of LuxuryWeb Magazine.
+He passed away in 2025 as an accomplished travel writer, photographer, and food and wine critic based in Hackensack, New Jersey.
+As a travel writer, he wrote extensively about numerous cities and countries.
+Manos was also certified as a Tuscan Wine Master and traveled to wine-producing areas in order to evaluate firsthand the product of top-rated vineyards.
+His articles in other publications include Vision Times and Epoch Times.

 0 Comments